 "It was a tough loss [to Sweden]," Philadelphia Flyers defenseman Mark Streit said.
 "After the game we were disappointed, but 24 hours later we played a really good game against the Czechs. … It is a change of mindset.
 A few years ago, you lose 3-2 or 2-1 or 1-0, and you walk out like, 'That wasn't that bad.'
 It is different in these times.

 "The guys want to win every game.
 It doesn't matter if we play the Swedes or the Canadians or the Americans.
 There's no happy losses for us anymore.
 It was a tough one [Friday] night, but we came back strong today.
 It wasn't always pretty, but we pulled it off and it's a great feeling."

 It hasn't mattered who is in net.
-Hiller and Calgary Flames goalie Reto Berra have played well, and the team's defensive structure has helped frustrate opponents.
+Both Hiller and Calgary Flames netminder Reto Berra have played well, and the team's defensive structure has helped frustrate opponents.
 The only goal allowed in the first two games was actually a bad one to yield, and the Swiss were a soft rebound from Berra away from potentially forcing overtime and earning at least a point against the Swedes.